Theblood/venom/README.md

 ## Misc

-There are some tricks for a better usage of venom.
+There are some tricks for a better usage of sulla.

 #### Keep session alive: